Wandalen/wMathMatrix/doc/eng/tutorial/MatrixCreation.md

 */
 ```

-The matrix `matrix` has an infinite number of rows, which is given in its dimension and means that the row `0 1` is repeated infinitely.
+The matrix `matrix` has an infinite number of rows.
+That is specified with its dimension and means that the row `0 1` is repeated infinitely many times.

 ### Multidimensional matrix